A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 ReCandle Co. has taken all of the work out of refilling candles.
 Instead of purchasing all of the raw materials and tools, wondering if you have the right wick or wax type, we've created your refillable candle ready to go.

-With our refillable candle Starter Kit, you’ll start by receiving a reusable candle jar, and one candle refill.
-Each month, after you’ve burned your candle down, you’ll receive a new candle refill—it’s as easy as that.
-Not only are you helping the planet, but you’re saving time and supporting a small, eco-friendly business.
-It really doesn’t get better than that.
+With our refillable candle Starter Kit, you'll start by receiving a reusable handmade ceramic candle jar and one candle refill.
+Then, after you've burned your candle down, you'll receive a new candle refill on your chosen schedule.
+It's as easy as that.
+Not only are you helping the planet, but you're saving time and supporting a small, eco-friendly business.
+It really doesn't get better than that.

 Back to blog